 How to Make a Video Memoir

-Are you thinking of recording your parents or grandparents sharing memories?
-Recording a parent or grandparent on video is a great way to ensure their stories and your family history will be available for younger generations to know.
+Are you thinking of recording your parent or grandparent’s stories?
+Capturing a parent or grandparent in a video memoir is a great way to preserve their stories for younger generations to know.
 But making an heirloom quality Video Memoir involves more than simply pushing the ‘record’ button.

-As a Legacy Video producer, below are a few of my own tips on what you will need and need to know in order to make a Video Memoir.
+As a Legacy Video producer, below are a few tips on what you will need, and need to know, to make a Video Memoir.

 How to Make a Video Memoir